Term 4 Week 6 2024 Newsletter

 We sent 32 students from Years 3 to 6, who enthusiastically participated in a variety of track and field events, including sprints, long jump, shot put, and relays.
 The competition was fierce, but our students rose to the occasion, with many achieving excellent results in their events.

 A special congratulations to the Year 4 Boys and Year 5 Girls, who showcased exceptional skill to win their age groups!
 Their achievement was a standout moment of the day.
-Overall, the girls finished 3rd, and the boys placed 3rd in their respective competitions.
+Overall, the girls finished third, and the boys placed third in their respective competitions.

-Congratulations to Maya Devitt (Year 5) and Henry Schwerdt (Year 4) for their outstanding achievements as individual age champions!
-A special shout-out to Henry, who set an incredible example by breaking three records on the day in the 200m, long jump, and 400m events.
+Congratulations to Maya D (Year 5) and Henry S (Year 4) for their outstanding achievements as individual age champions!
+A special shoutout to Henry, who set an incredible example by breaking three records on the day in the 200m, long jump, and 400m events.

-We would also like to extend our heartfelt thanks to the parent volunteers who generously gave their time to help on the day: Amy Edwards, Tori Bockmann, Shane Devitt and Jacinta and Michael Loveridge.
-Their support in officiating, marshalling, and supervising our students ensured the day ran smoothly, and we are deeply grateful for their involvement.
+We would also like to extend our heartfelt thanks to the parent volunteers who generously gave their time to help on the day: Amy E, Tori B, Shane D and Jacinta and Michael L. Their support in officiating, marshalling, and supervising our students ensured the day ran smoothly, and we are deeply grateful for their involvement.

-We would like to remind all families about the upcoming OLQP School Sports Assembly, which will be held on Thursday, 28 November at 2:15pm in the Hall.
-This special event is an opportunity to celebrate and acknowledge the hard work, commitment, and sportsmanship of our students who represented the school with pride and determination in our after-school sports program.
+We would like to remind all families about the upcoming Sports Assembly, which will be held on Thursday 28 November at 2:15pm in Bilyonendi Hall.
+This special event is an opportunity to celebrate and acknowledge the hard work, commitment, and sportsmanship of our students who represented the school with pride and determination in our after school sports program.

 It is also a time to show our appreciation for the incredible support of our parent volunteer coaches, who generously gave their time and expertise to guide and mentor our teams.